Generating beautiful Open Graph images with Node.js

 }

-It takes the same options as the remark plugin, but function options are called with null instead of a markdownNode so it's a good idea to provide strings for outputPath and text.
+If you want to use the plugin without Gatsby or generate additional open graph images for your Gatsby site, use the createImage export.
+It takes the same options as the remark plugin, but function options are called with null instead of a markdownNode so it’s a good idea to provide strings for outputPath and text.

-const { createImage } = require('gatsby-remark-opengraph')
+const { createImage } = require('gatsby-remark-opengraph');

 await createImage({